 The goal was to reduce the rate of new decay in patients, reduce the number of patients treated in the operating room, and reduce the number of patients complaining of pain on their most recent visit.
 The ECC pilot used an evidence- and risk-based disease management approach adapted from the concept of chronic care management of medical conditions.

 ECC Phase II

-In 2011, the DentaQuest Institute launched Phase II of the ECC Collaborative.
+In 2011, the DentaQuest Partnership launched Phase II of the ECC Collaborative.
 Seven FQHC's and hospital-based dental clinics began implementing and testing the disease management protocol with patients six months to 71 months old who presented with at least one caries lesion.

 Using a modified CAMBRA approach, teams at each site followed the established protocol: conduct a caries risk assessment with each child between six and 71 months of age, provide oral health educational information to and engage caregivers to make changes in dietary and oral hygiene practices through self-management care plans, and provide risk-based preventive and surgical care as needed and desired by the caregivers.
 In addition, teams collected monthly and quarterly data about risk, pain due to untreated decay, and new cavitation.

 Phase II sites successfully demonstrated that a disease management and prevention model in oral health care improves patient care delivery and improves patient outcomes.

 The work of this phase and the results demonstrated have been reported in several national journals and publications, including the International Journal Dentistry, the Journal for Healthcare for the Poor and Underserved, the Dental Clinics of North America, the Boston Globe and the New York Times.